Essay Writing Tips for ISB Young Leaders Programme

 This is where you need to explain what specific role you had to play in the larger objective.
 Don’t try to play “Rambo” by saying you did everything single-handedly.
 Instead, focus on your role within the larger context of things.

 “It was decided that I would be in charge of the all-important function of getting corporate sponsorship worth Rs.
 10 lakhs.
 This was partly because of my communication skills, and partly due to my enterprising nature.
-I knew this was a big role and was thinking how to ensure we meet our budget through sponsorships.
+I knew this was a big role and was thinking of how to ensure we meet our budget through sponsorships.
 I knew the market was not very cheerful and on top of that our college fest was the last in the season, so perhaps they had exhausted their sponsorship quote.”

 You have given a good idea about the challenges you faced.
 This should be the point that should whet their appetite for more.
 As mentioned earlier, try to be as specific as possible, including putting out figures, numbers, etc.